PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 evaluation/coverage smoke passed with `3 passed`.
 No Tier corpus conversion was run.

+The indexed pseudo-LeakyReLU checkpoint compiles the complete prior committed function AST and preserves exact ModelIR and statistics for one and two simultaneous matches, including alpha constants on both MUL sides and nondefault legacy SUB fields.
+Focused coverage verifies one index build, maintained-index and LayoutState equivalence, batch producer removal, alpha values, reversed SUB rejection, missing constant, every public intermediate, fan-out at every edge, negative-source mismatch, integer boundaries, missing-family/no-index pruning, and ownership with `17 passed`.
+Architecture, core, pass-efficiency, complete graph cleanup, and the indexed fusion suite passed with `249 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/ evaluation/coverage smoke passed with `3 passed`.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The